Having trouble with planning a menu? You’ll absolutely love this simple 5-step meal and menu planning process!

 - Pancakes or Belgian waffles or French toast

 If you’ve switched (or would like to) make a healthier diet switch (maybe try giving up sugar or cutting back on gluten), I’ve found it’s really easy to create meal and menu plans from cookbooks.

 This year my family’s absolutely loving Trim Healthy Mama, and by picking out one main dish recipe from the Trim Healthy Mama Cookbook or Trim Healthy Table Cookbook, lots of side dishes are suggested.
 And that makes meal planning a cinch.

 Since following Trim Healthy Mama, my meal planning has never been easier.

 By remembering the five elements needed in a meal – main dish, two side dishes, a dessert and drinks – planning a meal is made easy.

 I love not having to stress about what’s for dinner anymore, and because the 5-step process is so simple, I don’t hate planning a menu anymore, either!

 What menu planning process has worked best for you?
 What do you typically do?

 Disclosure: This post originally was published in March 2016.
-Purchasing items through links in this post will result in a commission for No Place Like Home.
+Purchasing items through links in this post will result in a commission for Home to a Haven.
 Thank you for supporting this website!

 All images courtesy of Adobe Stock and Pixabay.